siavava/portfolio/content/projects/systems/61-relational-app.md

 \end{tikzpicture}
 $$

-**Logic in the database.** Triggers move the workflow rules out of the client and into the engine, where they fire for every writer.
+Triggers move the workflow rules out of the client and into the engine, where they fire for every writer.
 `AutoRejectManuscriptOnNoReviewers` runs before a manuscript is inserted: if no reviewer holds its research-interest code, the row is stamped `rejected` on arrival rather than entering a queue that can never clear.